 They needed to do a physical for life insurance and they both came back with “high cholesterol” in their blood test.
 Immediately, each of their doctors, prescribed my parents a statin, a cholesterol-lowering drug.

 Two different doctors.
 Two different drugs.
-But both were statins.
+But both were prescribed statins.

 Various Negative Side Effects